gschorkopf/four_point_play/source/_posts/2014-09-17-hand-rolling-user-authorization.markdown

 <h3>Writing a Turn Policy Object</h3>

+As my buddy <a href="https://twitter.com/srbiv" target="_blank">Stafford</a> says, "naming things is the hardest thing we do in programming."
 The key to building out good authorization is writing an understandable policy object.
-As my buddy <a href="https://twitter.com/srbiv" target="_blank">Stafford</a> says, "naming things is the hardest thing we do in programming."

-I personally like the naming conventions of the Pundit library.
-A policy object's method and class titles closely mirror the naming of Rails' RESTful resources and model conventions, respectfully.
+In the thoughtful Pundit library, a policy object's method and class titles closely mirror the naming of Rails' RESTful resources and model conventions, respectfully.

 Let's test drive this shiz.